 The Mal Mariée (French for "badly married") is a young woman unhappily married to a much older man.
-Merely being a bit older isn't enough and there has to be a significant age difference.
+Not just a year or two—there is a significant age difference.
 She is almost always innocent and beautiful, and was likely married against her will.
 He is probably ugly, probably cruel, and definitely obsessively jealous; he often keeps her imprisoned (most iconically, in a tower) to avoid her interacting with other men.

 This never works.
 The more he tries to keep her for his own, the less she wants to do with him — and sooner or later, some handsome young knight, poet, student, or fairy will find a way to romance her.

 The older spouse is highly protective and tends to be aggressive towards any other character who even so much as hints at interest in their spouse.
 He is also often harsh and cruel towards his young wife because he constantly thinks she's cheating.
 If she's not cheating, she very often will eventually because he suspects her anyway and his jealousy is disgusting.
 Or he can be absolutely clueless.
 The story may end with the young wife outsmarting her husband and being happy with her lover, but it can also end in long suffering or tragedy.

 Sub-Trope of Sympathetic Adulterer.
 Frequently this trope follows from an Arranged Marriage or a Marriage of Convenience.
 Contrast Age-Gap Romance and May–December Romance, which is for couples with a major age difference who form a functional, loving relationship.
 Compare Unwanted Spouse, where age may factor in but can be either or both spouses hating the marriage.
 See also Old Man Marrying a Child.
 All Women Are Lustful (a more common trope in the medieval era) also plays into this.